Aram Khachaturian: Education (1922–1936)

-Early career (1936–48)
+Early career (1936–1948)

 His Armenian-influenced First Symphony, which Khachaturian composed as a graduation work from the Moscow Conservatory in 1935, "drew the attention of prominent conductors and was soon performed by the best Soviet orchestras" and was admired by Shostakovich.
 He began an active creative career upon completing his graduate studies at the conservatory in 1936.
 He wrote his first major work, the Piano Concerto, that year.
 It proved to be a success, establishing him as a respected composer in the Soviet Union.
 It was "played and acclaimed far beyond the borders of the Soviet Union", and "established his name abroad".

 His Piano Concerto, along with the two later concertos—the Violin Concerto (1940), for which he won a Stalin Prize, second class and the Cello Concerto (1946)—are "often considered a kind of a grand cycle".
 The Violin Concerto "gained international recognition" and became part of the international repertory.
 It was first performed by David Oistrakh.

 Khachaturian held important posts at the Composers' Union, becoming deputy chairman of the Moscow branch in 1937.
 He subsequently served as the Deputy Chairman of the Organizing Committee (Orgkom) of the Union between 1939 and 1948.
 He joined the Communist Party in 1943.
-"Throughout the early and mid-1940s, Khachaturian used that position to help shape Soviet music, always stressing but technically masterful composition.
-In fact, in his memoirs he reported pride about leading an institution that organized creative work in many musical genres and especially in all Soviet republics."
+"Throughout the early and mid-1940s, Khachaturian used that position to help shape Soviet music, always stressing technically masterful composition.
+In fact, in his memoirs, he reported pride about leading an institution that organized creative work in many musical genres and especially in all Soviet republics."